-WASC Senior College and University Commission and The AOA Commission on Osteophathic College Accreditation
+WASC Senior College and University Commission and The AOA Commission on Osteopathic College Accreditation

 - Touro University California

 - Touro College and University System

 The University has a multi-specialty physician’s office, Health Center at Touro University Nevada, staffed by practicing faculty members and open to the community.
 The Health Center provides on-site learning opportunities for students and residents.

 Student residence options:

 Currently, there is no campus housing available.
 However, there are various nearby options available such as apartments, condos, and single–family housing.
 Most students live within walking distance or a two-mile radius from campus.

 - Total medical school enrollment: 721